UK breakdown coverGet a quote

 AA Drivesafe telematics speedo

-Your driving behaviour is analysed on your personal online telematics account, and advice is given on how to improve your score.
-Regular emails remind you to check your account.
+Your driving behaviour is analysed on your personal online telematics account, and advice is given on how you can improve your score by driving more safely.

-By driving more safely your score will go up, which could earn a premium reduction.
-Of course, if your car is not driven safely, the score will go down and your premium could go up.
+Of course, if your car is not driven safely the score will go down, and at a certain level your premium will increase.

 Women using telematic 'pay how you drive' insurance will be less affected by the gender ruling, as there is greater emphasis on how they drive, regardless of whether they are male or female.